- Start importing

 We’ll tell you in writing if we’re suspending or cancelling your licence.

-You can appeal the decision by going to the Customs Appeal Authority.
-You must appeal within 20 working days of getting the suspension/cancellation notice.
+You can appeal the decision by going to the Customs Appeal Authority within 20 working days of the date of the suspension/cancellation notice.

 If we suspend or cancel your licence, you must pay excise duty on all excisable items in your CCA.
 The Comptroller may allow you to move the goods to another CCA, or export them.